git-moss/DrivenByMoss-Documentation/Akai/Akai-Fire.md

 To change the other scale settings switch to the Play Mode and change it there.

-### Drum Sequencer Mode
+### Drum (XoX) Sequencer Mode

+This mode is inspired by the Roland XoX devices.
 Press the **Drum** button to activate.
 The DRUM LED is lit orange.

-While the drum sequencers work with any instrument full features (solo , mute, colors) are only available when a drum machine is loaded on the track.
+While the drum sequencers work with any instrument full features (solo, mute, colors) are only available when a drum machine is loaded on the track.

 * The *first row* (from the top) represents 16 slots (clips) of the currently selected track.
   * The pad has the same color as the clip.